NerminVej/Cloud-Resume-AWS/README.md

 This is my resume hosted on a AWS

+Here are the steps taken to accomplish this project:
+1. Create an AWS account and give the account permissions.
+2. Create a S3 Bucket and upload our frontend to it.
+(Going over CloudFront and DNS aswell)
+3. Setting up an API with Python and DynamoDB.
+4. Implementing the script for a counter variable inside of JavaScript (Frontend)
+5. Creating CI/CD Pipelines
+6. Creating IaC (Infrastructre as Code) using Terraform

 # Step 1: Create an AWS account and give the account permissions.